-Note: My Adoption fee is ONLY $14 and covers microchip, DAPP, Rabies, Heart Worm test and spay/neuter.
+Note: My Adoption fee is FREE! and covers microchip, DAPP, Rabies, Heart Worm test and spay/neuter.

 If you are interested in adopting, please fill out an adoption application here .
 We want our pets to go to a lifelong new home, so thank you for your patience during the adoption process!